 1984

-Initially, it was assumed that the logo would be used only in the plot of Ghostbusters; that is, viewers will see it on the special uniforms of the main characters and the side of the Ecto-1 car.
-But by the time the first teaser was needed, the Columbia studio did not have the rights to the film’s name: the Ghostbusters brand belonged to an unpopular TV show.
-So that the poster is not empty, the developers decided to depict the final emblem on it, which was supposed to decorate the main characters’ scenery, costumes, and props.
+Initially, it was assumed that the logo would be used only in the Ghostbusters plot; that is, viewers would see it on the main characters’ special uniforms and on the side of the Ecto-1 car.
+But by the time the first teaser was needed, Columbia did not have the rights to the film’s title: the Ghostbusters brand belonged to an unpopular TV show.
+To avoid leaving the poster empty, the developers decided to depict the final emblem, which was intended to decorate the main characters’ scenery, costumes, and props.

 2016

-In 2016, the third film Ghostbusters was released, not related to the plot of the first two.
-Its creators tried to preserve the original symbol, only made it three-dimensional using a gradient and white reflections.
+In 2016, the third film, Ghostbusters, was released and was unrelated to the plots of the first two.
+Its creators tried to preserve the original symbol, only making it three-dimensional using a gradient and white reflections.
 The prohibition sign has a silvery border, and the inscription has wide gray shadows.
 At the same time, the letters themselves turned white, and the spacing between them decreased significantly.

-The creators of the logo were inspired by the universal prohibition sign, which consists of a red ring and a diagonal line of the same color.
+The logo’s creators were inspired by the universal prohibition sign, which features a red ring and a diagonal line of the same color.
 The International Organization for Standardization developed this symbol.
-But the designers of the Ghostbusters logo did not use the original version with a stripe that goes from the lower-left corner to the upper right corner, but its mirrored, inverted version.
+However, the designers of the Ghostbusters logo did not use the original version with a stripe that goes from the lower-left corner to the upper-right corner; instead, they used a mirrored, inverted version.
 The “correct” mark only appears on film posters in Europe.

-A cartoon ghost is depicted inside the circle.
+Inside the circle, a cartoon ghost is depicted.
 His name is Mooglie.
-This nickname was given to him by Dan Aykroyd (author of the idea, performer of one of the main roles) and Ivan Reitman (director, producer).
+Dan Aykroyd (the idea’s author and performer of one of the main roles) and Ivan Reitman (the director and producer) gave him this nickname.

 Font and Colors

-The emblem is used in the wordmark instead of the letter “O.” The rest of the lettering is in a custom short serif typeface.
+The emblem is used in the wordmark instead of the letter “O.” The rest of the lettering is set in a custom short-serif typeface.
 Regarding the color scheme, the prohibition sign is always red, and the ghost is white.
 Only the color of the word “GHOSTBUSTERS” is different.
-At first, the film’s title was black, but then the designers made it the same white as Mooglie, decorating the edges with gray shadows.
+At first, the film’s title was black, but the designers made it the same white as Mooglie, with gray shadows along the edges.

 What does the Ghostbusters symbol mean?